 "For instance?"
+Laurel challenged.

-"Eating ice cubes in a Siberian gulag for the rest of your miserable life."
+"Eating ice cubes in a Siberian gulag for the rest of your miserable life," Redpath said.

 Laurel turned swiftly to the map.
-The glowing, goldenorange line of the terminator had moved on, leaving Siberia in the blue-black zone of night.
+The glowing, golden-orange line of the terminator had moved on, leaving Siberia in the blue-black zone of night.

-"How did you get Toth on the plane?"
+"How did you get her on the plane?"
 Laurel asked.